 What do you drive?
 The car you drive plays a major role in determining if you can get cheap car insurance or not.
-Newer cars and trucks tend to cost more than older ones to insure, along with sports cars with high performance parts.
+Newer cars and trucks tend to cost more than older ones to insure, along with sports cars with high-performance vehicles.

 We know you may not be able to change the car you drive, but it's worth considering.
 Could you let your mom or dad drive your sports car while you're in school?
 And you take their fuel-efficient sedan to campus until graduation?
 If you can, consider going with a safer car with fewer bells and whistles.
 It'll pay off in cheap car insurance while you're in college!

 Check your credit report to see where you stand.
 Then, do your best to build strong credit.
-Pay your bills on time, avoid borrowing the maximum amount on your credit, and don't open a whole bunch of credit cards and accounts at the same time.
+Pay your bills on time, avoid borrowing the maximum amount on your credit accounts, and don't open a bunch of credit cards and accounts at the same time.
 This could signal to lenders and others that you're headed for financial distress.

 Have you ever gotten into a fender bender, only to see your car insurance premium go up when it's time for renewal?
 It can happen.
-If you've been convicted of a DUI/DWI or have a driving record that's filled with serious accidents and a traffic violations, you can usually expect to pay more for student car insurance than another student with a clean record and the same amount of driving experience.
+If you have a driving record that's filled with serious accidents and traffic violations, you can usually expect to pay more for student car insurance than another student with a clean record and the same amount of driving experience.

-Do your best to drive defensively to avoid trouble on the road.
-Use public transportation and carpooling when possible, since the less you drive, the fewer chances you have of getting into an accident!
-Driving less could also help you qualify for a low mileage discount, regardless of your driving history.
+Do your best to drive defensively to avoid trouble on the road because safe driving could help you score a discount.
+Use public transportation and carpool when possible because the less you drive, the fewer chances you have of getting into an accident!

 The easiest way to save on student car insurance in college?
-Stay in school!
-If you live in a state that offers a Good Student Discount, you may qualify if you're unmarried, a full-time student, and maintain a "B" average or better.
-Put on your learning cap and jot down our tips for qualifying for a good student discount.
+Stay in school and work hard in the classroom!
+If you have an insurer like Direct Auto that offers a Good Student Discount*, you may qualify if you're unmarried, a full-time student, and maintain a "B" average or better.

 Call Direct Auto for student car insurance